sushovan4/shape-reconstruction/README.md

 # <img src="http://www.smajhi.com/shape-reconstruction/img/icon.png" width="50px"> Shape Reconstruction

-A JS demonstration of Euclidean shape reconstruction via Simplicial Complexes
+The purpose of this software is to demonstrate a topological method for Euclidean shape reconstrcution, which was developed and analyzed in the following paper: https://arxiv.org/abs/1810.10144.

 ### Random Samples